braineo/airport-bssid/README.md

 # connect to BSSID, will prompt for password
 bssid connect <bssid>

+# For 10.15 or above users, get over by specifying SSID and channel number instead
 bssid connect --ssid <ssid>
 bssid connect --ssid <ssid> --channel <channelNumber>
 ```